Volunteer recruitment is the backbone of any successful campaign. Bringing in volunteers to your campaign can help you:

 - Flyers and posters

-Volunteer recruitment methods and tools
+Volunteer recruitment strategies and tools

 Let’s assume you know how many volunteers you need, and you know in what capacity you need them.
 All that’s left for you to do is to initiate conversations with potential volunteers and let them know that you need their help.
 Here are the main methods you can use to attract volunteers: